coderifous/working_set/README.md

     $ gem install working_set

+## Usage

-Then just run working_set from your project's root directory.
+Run the working_set command in your project's directory.

     $ cd my-project
     $ working_set

-working_set is now running, listening on a socket, ready to receive commands from your text editor which you should run in a separate terminal.
+working_set is now running, listening on a file socket, ready to receive commands from your text editor which you should run in a separate terminal but in the same directory.

-## Usage
+    $ cd my-project
+    $ vim

-Currently only a vim plugin exists.
+Currently only a vim plugin for working_set exists.
 Install that plugin.
-Read it's stuff.
+Read it's docs.

+## Commands in working_set

-Working Set command keys:
+working_set command keys:

 q      - quit working_set
 r      - refresh search results